How can I register for class?

 Can I transfer from one class to another?

 Class transfers must be requested at least 7 days prior to class; they are subject to supervisor’s approval.

 - Continuation of a state supported class is dependent on funding and enrollment.

-- Whenever feasible, classes are open entry/open exit and a waiting list is maintained.
+When feasible, classes are open entry/open exit and maintain waiting lists.

-- Students may be dropped if absent three consecutive classes without notifying the teacher or office.
+Students may be dropped if absent for three consecutive classes without notifying the teacher or office staff.

-- Children under 18 are not permitted in class unless specifically authorized.
+Children under 18 are not permitted in class unless specifically authorized by the administration.

-- Missed classes may not be made up nor will a refund be given.
+Missed classes may not be made up and are not eligible for refunds.

 Some classes include certificates that may be awarded for successfully completing all course objectives.

 All copyrighted materials must be used in compliance with applicable copyright and other laws.
 Computer software, graphics, audio, video, or other files may not be loaded on school computers without appropriate licensing.